zoom-c/docs/trezor-user/user/settingup.rst

 The TREZOR works with almost any computer that has a USB port an internet connection.
 To install the TREZOR drivers go to mytrezor.com_ you should see a page with a Download link.
 Download the TREZOR software and follow the instructions on the screen.

 Once you've got the TREZOR driver installed go to mytrezor.com_ again.
-This time you should see a webpage welcoming you and asking for a device label:
+This time you should see a web page welcoming you and asking for a device label:

 .. image:: images/welcometosetup.png